MonsieurV/monsieurv.github.io/_drafts/findpeaks-in-python.markdown

 ---
-layout: default
+layout: news_item
-title: Peak detection in the Python world
+title: "Peak detection in the Python world"
+author: monsieurv
+version: 1.0.0
+categories: [dsp]
 ---

-# Super blog post

 As I was working on a signal processing project, I've come to need an equivalent of the MatLab `findpeaks` function in the Python world.